Code-Institute-Submissions/diegosno-Online-Games/README.md

 ## JavaScript

-Minor details were found using the JSHint Validator
+No errors, only minor details were found using the JSHint Validator

 <details> <summary>script.js</summary>